jamessud/jamessud.github.io/_projects/words_40_read.md

 The Short and Tragic Life of Robert Peace, 2015.
 Jeff Hobbs, United States

+The Doors of Perception, 1954.
+Aldous Huxley, United Kingdom

+I Know Why the Caged Bird Sings, 1969.
+Maya Angelou, United States

 To Read:

 Minor Feelings: An Asian American Reckoning, 2020.
 Cathy Park Hong, United States

+The Way Forward is With a Broken Heart, 2000.
+Alice Walker, United States

 <p><center> ~ * ~ </center></p>